 Combining on-campus courses with the convenience of online classes, a hybrid program awarding bachelor's degrees in aeronautic engineering allows students to complete some courses and assignments at their own pace.
 Online components in hybrid aeronautic engineering bachelor's programs include the use of educational technologies, such as instant messaging and Web-based tutorials.
 In distance learning classes, students complete assignments and tests independently; however, some programs require that examinations be taken at specific locations with an approved proctor.

 Although programs in this field of study require on-campus attendance, students may be able to complete some of their general education coursework -- such as classes in English, history, and social science -- totally online.
 Schools who offer online delivery use content management systems to offer lectures, instructional videos, message boards and video conferencing technology to allow online students to complete assignments and interact with their professors or classmates.

 Individuals with hybrid Bachelor of Science degrees in aeronautic engineering tend to find employment in the aerospace industry.
 Opportunities are favorable for those who possess a varied range of skills in collaborative engineering tools and computational fluid dynamics software.
-The U.S. Bureau of Labor Statistics (BLS) projected that job openings for aerospace engineers will decrease two percent between 2014 and 2024 (www.bls.gov).
-Engineers employed in the aerospace sector earned an average annual salary of $110,570, according to BLS data from May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected that job openings for aerospace engineers will increase by two percent between 2018 and 2028 (www.bls.gov).
+Engineers employed in the aerospace sector earned an average annual salary of $119,220, according to BLS data from May 2019.

 Fully-online and accredited bachelor's degree programs in aeronautical engineering do not currently exist, but there are programs available in mechanical engineering.
 These programs emphasize basic engineering skills and technologies, and can include a concentration in aviation design.